IoTThinks/Misc/WiFiClientBasicTest/README.md

 * Change WIFI_NAME and WIFI_PASSWORD of the sketch.
 * The WiFi Access point should have DHCP.
 * Upload the sketch to ESP32 board.
+* Baud rate of the serial in the sketch is 9600.

 ## 2. Pass case